10. Culture shock and carpeting

 Were you located very far from the other missionary families?

-Florence is three to four hours north of Rome where another Nazarene missionary family lived.
-Naples, where another family lived for a while, is another three hours on south of Rome.
-The Long also lived in Sicily for a while where they were 14 hours by car away from Florence.
-So we were quite geographically separated from each other. [ more on living in Rome ]
+Florence is three to four hours north of Rome, where another Nazarene missionary family lived.
+Naples, where another family lived for a while, is another three hours south of Rome.
+The Longs also lived in Sicily for a while, where they were 14 hours by car away from Florence.
+So, we were quite geographically separated from each other. [ more on living in Rome ]

 Do you missionaries get to see each other very often?
 Do you get together on a regular basis?